christinaheinze/loco-lib/index.md

 `centerFeaturesOnly` True if only the features should be centred (e.g. for classification)

-`projection` Random projection to use: can be either "sparse" or "DCT".
+`projection` Random projection to use: can be either "sparse" or "SDCT".
 The latter depends on FFTW, see [Dependencies](#obtaining-the-software).

 `nFeatsProj` Projection dimension